-In Greek mythology, the Lotophagi lived on an island near North Africa and who, as the name implies, used to eat lotus flowers.
+In Greek mythology, the Lotophagi lived on an island near North Africa and, as the name implies, used to eat lotus flowers.
 These plants have a narcotic effect that causes peaceful sleep and also amnesia.

 In Homer’s Odyssey, there is an episode in which three men are sent to the island to investigate it.
 However, they forget to return to the boat because they eat the lotus flowers like the other inhabitants.

-Lotus flowers were symbolically represented from Ancient Egypt, where white and blue lotuses are most common.
-In Egypt, the flower was known as Seshen and was associated with the Egyptian Gods.
-Because the lotus follows the sun’s movement, it was associated with the sun God, Ra.
+In Ancient Egypt, white and blue lotuses are most common.
+The flower was known as Seshen and was associated with the Egyptian gods.
+Because the lotus follows the sun’s movement, it’s associated with the sun god, Ra.

 Lotus in Buddhism